kpchoy/Study-Guide-Notes-/javascript/js_general.md

 - state doesnt change
 - does not attempt to change inputs
 - always return the same result for the same inputs

+# prototypal inheritance
+-  How does prototypal inheritance work?
+  - objects inherit directly from other objects
+  - prototype delegation
+  - concatenative inheritance
+  - functional inheritance